peter-kish/gloot/README.md

     item.set_property("stack_size", stack_size - 1)
 ```

 Item properties can also be modified and overridden using the inspector when an `InventoryItem` is selected.
 Properties marked with green color represent overridden properties.
+Some properties are disabled for editing, as they are managed by the plugin itself (for example `id` and `grid_position`).

 ![](images/screenshots/ss_inspector_inventory_item.png "Editing InventoryItem Properties")